Roboost-Robotics/firmware/README.md

+# DEPRICATION NOTE: As I'm currently restructuring the project, this README is not quite up-to-date with the changes.
+Working on it!

 # Primary Motor Cortex Documentation

 This repository is part of the Roboost project.
 For more information visit the [project website](https://www.technologiehub.at/Roboost) and the [Roboost GitHub organization](https://github.com/Roboost-Robotics).